 Volkswagen to start using high-nickel batteries for electric car

-Volkswagen will raise the amount of nickel used in it electric car battery cells to 80per cent in the next year from 65per cent at present, Frank Blome, head of battery cells at the carmaker said on Tuesday.

-FRANKFURT: Volkswagen will raise the amount of nickel used in it electric car battery cells to 80per cent in the next year from 65per cent at present, Frank Blome, head of battery cells at the carmaker said on Tuesday.
+FRANKFURT: Volkswagen will raise the amount of nickel used in it electric car battery cells to 80 per cent in the next year from 65 per cent at present, Frank Blome, head of battery cells at the car manufacturer said on Tuesday (Mar 17).

-Volkswagen is embarking on a mass production push to build 3 million electric cars by 2025, requiring 300 gigawatt hours worth of battery cells, mainly in Asia and Europe, he said.
+Volkswagen is embarking on a mass production push to build three million electric cars by 2025, requiring 300 gigawatt hours worth of battery cells, mainly in Asia and Europe, he said.

 Ramping up manufacturing battery packs at scale will help the carmaker to cut battery cell costs far below US$100 per kilowatt hour by 2025, he said.